zsrdjan/ews-managed-api/README.md

 # Quick introduction

-This is a NET Standard 1.4 port of EWS API.
+This is a .NET Core 7 port of EWS API.
 Here are some tips to take into account.

 - NET Framework version is as functional as original
 - Almost all functions involving HTTP requests are now async
 - Outdated async Begin/End functions were removed
 - NET Standard: LDAP Autodiscovery feature will not work
 - NET Standard on Linux: DNS Autodiscovery feature will not work
+- `ExchangeService.ServerCertificateValidationCallback` can now be specified to configure SSL validation
 - Nuget package can be found here: https://www.nuget.org/packages/Microsoft.Exchange.WebServices.NETStandard/

 # Getting Started with the EWS Managed API